metacpan/metacpan-cpan-extracted/distros/R/Release-Checklist/Checklist.md

 the lowest version of perl you support (or mention that you need at least version whatever to read the pod as intended).

-The web is dynamic and some (external) references might seize to exist not telling you, so checking links used in your documentation once in a while might hint you to updated sites.
+The web is dynamic and some (external) references might cease to exist not telling you, so checking links used in your documentation once in a while might hint you to updated sites.